StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-06-28-dotnet-netcore-versions.md

 For a command-line setup, the proper bits are the .NET Core Runtime followed by the .NET Core SDK (which is in preview).

+If you use ReSharper, be sure to upgrade to [2016.2 EAP 6](https://confluence.jetbrains.com/display/ReSharper/ReSharper+2016.2+EAP).

 ## DotNet and NetCore

 As previously noted, .NET Core did RTM yesterday, but the DotNet tooling is still in preview.
 Here's a rundown of the recent releases and how they match: